 Our Heroes' Discount

 Many people are concerned about the costs of seeking legal help.
 At Law & Mediation Firm of Klueck & Hoppes, APC, we offer a heroes' discount.
-The discount gives 10 percent off attorney’s fees to people on active duty in any branch of the military, as well as their dependents.
-Veterans who have received honorable or general discharges are eligible for a 5 percent discount.
+The discount gives 10 percent off attorney’s fees to people on active duty in any branch of the military.
+Veterans who have received honorable or general discharges and dependents of active duty military are eligible for a 5 percent discount.

 How Do I FIle for Military Divorce?

 The law generally allows the filing of a divorce to take place in the state where the husband or wife has a legal residence.
 Because of this, the person initiating the divorce will typically file in the state where he or she lives when it is the legal residence of one or both parties.
 This is hardly unique to military divorce.
 What is unique, however, is how the state handles the division of military pensions.

 According to federal law, the state of the legal residence of the military member always has the power to divide the military pension in a divorce.
 Therefore, if the non-military spouse files for divorce in a state that is his or her legal residence and not the legal residence of the spouse, the court might not have the authority to divide the pension.